brunopulis/dotfiles/README.md

 My OSX dotfiles

-Thanks to: @ruyadorno to Tips and Trick on Vim :)
+Thanks to: [Ruy Adorno](http://www.github.com/ruyadorno) to Tips and Trick on Vim :)